kensanata/just-halberds/Knives.md

 That would have to come later.
-So a quick look at the [list](#gaining-talents) and she jotted down Healing, Sleep, Doors, Plants, Brewing, Charm, Diplomacy, Illusion, Literacy – classic Passive and Manipulative careers!
+So a quick look at the [list](#gaining-talents) and she jotted down Healing, Sleep, Doors, Plants, Brewing, Charm, Diplomacy, Illusion, Literacy – classic Passive and Manipulative careers.

-After the game, Claudia pick Ulrike’s age, say 50.
-So we have about 34 years and therefore 34 dicet roll.
+After the game, Claudia picks Ulrike’s age, say 50.
+So we have about 34 years and therefore 34 dice to roll.
 Let’s take 4d6 and roll four times on the Passive table, four times on the Manipulative table, and add each of the skills we listed above at 1.
 Using 2d6 for attributes, this is Ulrike the Beautiful: Strength-8 Dexterity-8 Endurance-12 Intelligence-6 Education-8 Status-3 Healing-2 Sleep-6 Eyes-4 Doors-2 Plants-5 Brewing-2 Charm-5 Singing-4 Diplomacy-4 Illusion-3 People-3